-With a diversified faculty, the Purdue graduate program offers training in all four subfields of anthropology (click here to read more about the subfields).
+With a diversified faculty, the Purdue graduate program offers training in all subfields of anthropology (click here to read more about the subfields).

 Purdue Anthropology offers both MS and PhD programs.
 We offer broad training to prepare students for diverse career options.
 We are deeply involved with Purdue’s strategic initiatives on “Engaging Global Grand Challenges”.
 Our main focus areas are: